jacksonllee/pycantonese/src/pycantonese/data/common_voice/README.md

 The script `download.py` downloads Cantonese (yue) sentences from the source above and outputs `sents.json` (a JSON array of sentence strings) used by PyCantonese during training.
+The trained model is persisted as a zst-compressed FlatBuffers binary.